 2018-2019 found her in Dallas for her first Donna Anna in Don Giovanni, in Paris for Stabat Maters by Scarlatti and Pergolesi with Speranza Scappucci and Il Pomo D’Oro, in Israel for Mozart with Alexander Bernstein and the Israel Camerata, in a recital and masterclass tour in the U.S., and with the Houston Symphony for Carmina Burana.

-2016/17 found Laura in Beijing, China as Tytania in A Midsummer Night’s Dream, in Geneva as Malwina in Marschner’s Der Vampyr, in concerts led by Emmanuelle Haïm with Le Concert D’Astrée at Paris’ Théâtre des Champs-Elysées and with the Los Angeles Philharmonic in Disney Hall, as well as in Bernstein’s Symphony No. 3 (Kaddish) with Marin Alsop and the London Symphony Orchestra at the Barbican.
+In 2016/17, Laura went to Beijing, China as Tytania in A Midsummer Night’s Dream, in Geneva as Malwina in Marschner’s Der Vampyr, in concerts led by Emmanuelle Haïm with Le Concert D’Astrée at Paris’ Théâtre des Champs-Elysées and with the Los Angeles Philharmonic in Disney Hall, as well as in Bernstein’s Symphony No. 3 (Kaddish) with Marin Alsop and the London Symphony Orchestra at the Barbican.

 2015/16 saw Laura as Tytania with the Bergen National Opera, as Ophélie in a concert version of Hamlet in Moscow, as well as Strauss’ Brentano Lieder with the San Francisco Symphony and Michael Tilson-Thomas, the title role in the world premiere of Lori Laitman’s The Scarlet Letter and galas in Israel.